 In(#3286) a VHT Compressed Beamforming frame not carrying a Compressed Beamforming Report field,

-the fields Nc Index, Nr Index, Channel Width, Grouping, Codebook Information, Feedback Type, First Segment
+the fields Nc Index, Nr Index, Channel Width, Grouping, Codebook Information, Feedback Type,

 and Sounding Sequence Number(#2002) are reserved and set to 0 and the Remaining Segments field is

+set to 7.

-set to 78.5.18.2 VHT Compressed Beamforming frame format
+8.5.18.2 VHT Compressed Beamforming frame format

 Change the last paragraph as follows:

-The MU Exclusive Beamforming Report field is only present when the Feedback Type subfield in the VHT

-MIMO Control field is(#3354) 1.
+The VHT MIMO Control field is always present in the frame.
+The presence of the VHT Compressed Beamforming Report field and the MU Exclusive Beamforming Report field is dependent on the values of the Remaining Segments, Feedback Type and First Segment subfields of the VHT MIMO Control field as defined in Table 8-YY.(#3476)(#3477)

+Table 8-YY—VHT Compressed Beamforming Report frame fields present